amomin2005/amomin2005/README.md

 ## Hello, I’m Aarez Ali Momin
-- Senior at The University of Texas at Dallas
+- Senior at The University of Texas at Dallas | SWE Intern @ FourHands
 - Majoring in Bachelors of Science in Computer Science
 - Looking for 2026 New Grad Tech Roles